By Lawrence Haywood, Dec 18, 2024

 The road to Nguom Ngao Cave

 The area that tourists can visit covers the first 900m and contains some of the most extraordinary rock sculptures that you’re likely to see.
-The hanging lotus chandelier is a favourite of most explorers to the cave; its glistening, curved and smooth façade looks more like rows of corn than limestone.
+The hanging lotus chandelier is a favorite of most explorers to the cave; its glistening, curved, and smooth façade looks more like rows of corn than limestone.

 Masterpieces in stones in Nguom Ngao Cave